Physiatrist Phone Consultation – March 15 2021

 This doctor was very concerned that no-one had picked up on the fact I have 3 (yes 3) kidney stones, 2 of 10mm and 1 of 13mm in length.
 He was also very concerned that my family doctor didn’t consider I needed another CT scan.
 I asked if in the time since the last CT scan which was in October 2020 they could have increased in size and obviously he said that was a possibility.

 He really was stunned that no-one had yet dealt with this matter of kidney stones.
 The next step is a CT scan, of which I will have a date within the week.
 He explained, depending on the results of the scan there are two approaches to sorting this out.
 The first one is to go in with a laser and break up the stones.
 If it needs more than this then surgery to remove them will be the answer.
 The pain I am suffering is now so debilitating I would be grateful for surgery to sort this out.
-Everyone who has suffered kidney stones, whether they have had intervention or not will tell you it is painful and it feels like you are dying .
+Everyone who has suffered kidney stones will tell you it is painful and it feels like you are dying .

 CT Scan – 2 February 2022